Henri, Duke of Rohan

-Henri (II) de Rohan (21 August 1579 – 13 April 1638), Duke of Rohan and Prince of Léon, was a Breton-French soldier, writer and leader of the Huguenots.
+Henri II de Rohan (21 August 1579 – 13 April 1638), Duke of Rohan and Prince of Léon, was a Breton-French soldier, writer and leader of the Huguenots.

 Early life

 Rohan was born at the Château de Blain (now a part of Blain, Loire-Atlantique), in Brittany.
-His father was René II, viscount of Rohan (1550–1586), and head of one of the oldest and most distinguished families in France, which was connected with many of the reigning houses of Europe.
+His father was René II, Viscount of Rohan (1550–1586), and head of one of the oldest and most distinguished families in France, which was connected with many of the reigning houses of Europe.
 He was educated by his mother, Catherine de Parthenay, who was a woman of exceptional learning and force of character.
-Henri was by birth the second son, but when his elder brother René died young he became the heir of the name.
+Henri II was by birth the second son, but when his elder brother René died young he became the heir of the name.
 He appeared at court and in the army at the age of sixteen, and was a special favourite with Henry IV, after whom, failing the House of Condé, he might be said to be the natural chief of the French Protestants.
 Having served till the Peace of Vervins, he travelled for a considerable time over Europe, including England and Scotland, in the first of which countries he received the not unique honour of being called by Elizabeth I her knight.

-In Scotland, Rohan saw Princess Elizabeth at Linlithgow Palace, Prince Henry at Stirling Castle, and Anne of Denmark at Dunfermline Palace.
+In Scotland, James VI held a banquet for Rohan in Edinburgh on 16 November 1600.
+Rohan saw Princess Elizabeth at Linlithgow Palace, Prince Henry at Stirling Castle, and Anne of Denmark at Dunfermline Palace.
 James VI appointed him a godfather to Charles I. He published an account of his travels as the Voyage Du Duc de Rohan, Faict En l'An 1600, including a passage praising Anne of Denmark and her children.